TheRenegadeCoder/pymon/README.md

 26. "What is an immutable type?" by Jacob Skarsten
 27. "What is replaces mode?" by Shaan Patel
 28. "What is updates mode?" by Colin Russel
-29. "Are arrays immutable or mutable?" by Jessice Molitor
+29. "Are arrays immutable or mutable?" by Jessica Molitor

 ---